mesonbuild/meson/docs/markdown/Build-options.md

 endif
 ```

-If the value of a `feature` option is set to `auto`, that value is overriden by
+If the value of a `feature` option is set to `auto`, that value is overridden by
 the global `auto_features` option (which defaults to `auto`).
 This is intended
 to be used by packagers who want to have full control on which dependencies are
 required and which are disabled, and not rely on build-deps being installed